wbolster/haags/README.rst

 TODO
 ====

+incomplete list of things to think about at some point (and not mentioned in fixme/todo comments in the code itself)

 * normaliseren van z'n -> zijn alvorens te vertalen
 * 'r 's 'n 't zijn woorden
 * speciaal token type voor quote chars?
 * contractions: require whitespace/punctuation before occurence in addition to after occurence
+* recognize 's suffix as part of word, e.g. auto's
+* lots of other things

 References